Bridging Graph Position Encodings for Transformers with Weighted Graph-Walking Automata: GAPE: Graph Automaton Position Encoding

-Then $\text{GAPE}_M(v) = \forward_{:,v} \circ \final \lab$ (where $\circ$ is elementwise multiplication) is our PE for $v$.
+Setting $\final = \bm 1$, then $\text{GAPE}_M(v) = \forward_{:,v} \circ \final \lab$ (where $\circ$ is elementwise multiplication) is our PE for $v$.
 Notice that whether a particular node is able to be assigned a PE does not depend on $k$, unlike the random walk encoding \citep{dwivedi-lspe} or Laplacian eigenvector PE \citep{dwivedi-benchmarking}.
 The columns of $\forward$ can be viewed as a distributed representation in the number of states of the WGWA.
-We pass $\forward^\top$ through a linear layer whenever $k < d$ where $d$ is the dimension of the node features.
+It should also be noted that one could in principle replace $A$ with any weighted adjacency matrix, which we do in \cref{section:connection-pes} when connecting GAPE with other PEs.
+Doing so results in a minor conceptual change to GAPE, scaling the transition weights of the WGWA for each of its runs.

 To solve \cref{eq:gape} for $\forward$, one may use the ``$\vecop$ trick'' \citep[p.~59--60]{matrixcookbook}: